artndev/simply-race/README.md

 <hr>

 <h2>What is this?</h2>
-An open-source Unity project with some useful things.
+An open-source Unity game with some useful things.
+The SimplyRace is quite simple, collect as many coins as you can and get to the finish line.
+The game were developing for a month for a "Unity games competition".

+<h2>Something about using</h2>
 If you are a beginner developer, you can use this sample and get some information from it.

-<h2>Something about using</h2>
-You can download this repository by this <a href="https://github.com/artndev/simply-race/archive/refs/heads/main.zip">link</a>.
+You can download the SimplyRace by this <a href="https://github.com/artndev/simply-race/archive/refs/heads/main.zip">link</a>.

 <hr>